There’s a hold up in the Bronx,

 She had strictly followed the low-carbohydrate high-protein Atkins diet, eating meat, cheese, and salads for the previous month.

-This lady was truly on the Atkins Diet:
+This lady truly was following the Atkins Diet:

 She took vitamins recommended by the diet: chromium picolinate, Atkins Basic3 (multivitamins; Atkins Nutritionals, Inc, USA), Atkins Essential Oils (omega fatty acids), Atkins Dieters’ Advantage (electrolytes and extracts), and Atkins Accel (a “thermogenic” formula).
 As instructed by the original Atkins diet book, she monitored her urine twice daily, with dipsticks strongly positive for ketones.
 She reported a weight loss of about 9 kg over this 1-month period.